 I swear, you mention the idea that gun ownership protects people from state tyranny, and pretty much every liberal immediately makes some joke about Joe Sixpack stopping a U.S. military tank with his handgun.
 But I think this precisely misreads the situation on two levels.
 The first is the factual: anyone who has ever watched the youtube videos from Iran knows that the tyrannical state doesn’t maintain its grip by employing tanks everywhere; there’s simply not enough money to do that.
 Instead, it relies on thugs and other ill-trained militia to terrorize citizens with knives, clubs, and small arms.
 You watch the video of a man being assaulted on his own front lawns by one or two state thugs with knives and clubs, and it become self-evident that such practices simply would not be possible in a society with as many homeowner firearms as the United States.

-It just so happens that we here at Indolaysia have lived under authoritarian rule—the soft authoritarianism of contemporary Malaysia, where the state isn’t tyrannical but where state terror can, and has, cropped up from time to time.
-Let’s not pretend that we faced anything like a threat to our physical safety from the Malaysian state.
+It just so happens that I have lived under authoritarian rule—the soft authoritarianism of contemporary Malaysia, where the state isn’t tyrannical but where state terror can, and has, cropped up from time to time.
+Let’s not pretend that I faced anything like a threat to my physical safety from the Malaysian state.
 But some people in Malaysia have.
-Our sense is that arming Malaysian civilians would not protect them against the terror that they face.
-But we could be wrong.
+My sense is that arming Malaysian civilians would not protect them against the terror that they face.
+But I could be wrong.

 One way to check is to collect a broad range of data on state terror and gun ownership.
 Is it true that countries with lots of guns tend to have less state terror?
 First let’s look at the data on private gun ownership.
 I gathered this from the Small Arms Survey, using 2007 data.

 The U.S. really does have a lot more privately-held firearms than any other country, relative to our population.